CMB-i/Digital-GHG-inventory/README.md

 Fields (`Field`/`FieldVersion`) are properly versioned — publishing a new draft doesn't retroactively change what a live submission sees, because submissions pin to a specific `form_version_id`.

-**`FormSection` is not versioned** — it has only a `form_id`, no `form_version_id`, so every version of a form shares the same section rows.
-Editing sections while drafting a new version (rename, reorder, remove) mutates what's currently live for the *published* version too, immediately.
-This is a confirmed bug, not a design choice; the fix (versioning sections the same way fields are versioned, so draft edits are isolated until publish) is planned but not yet in this codebase — see [Known Gaps](#known-gaps).
+**`FormSection` is now versioned**, the same way fields are — it carries a `form_version_id` (unique per `code` within a version), so editing sections while drafting a new version (rename, reorder, remove) is isolated to the draft and no longer retroactively mutates what's currently live for the *published* version.

 Publish readiness for a sheet requires non-empty fields, dropdown fields to have options, and calculated fields to reference a *published* formula version.
 There is no check, at field-deletion time, for whether a formula still references the field being deleted — a formula can be published against a field, and that field can later be soft-deleted with no warning, breaking the formula silently at evaluation time.